michaelfm1211/mdview/DOCS.md

 While this complicates the task for libmdview developers, it has the potential to make it much easier for the end user.
-With few exceptions, mdview can handle extremely long files by parsing them in sequential blocks of arbitrary, end-user chosen length. libmdview also has a better chance of working on memory limited devides because only the current block, a context object, and a temporary buffer need to be stored.
+With few exceptions, mdview can handle extremely long files by parsing them in sequential blocks of arbitrary, end-user chosen length. libmdview also has a better chance of working on memory-limited devides because only the current block, a context object, and a temporary buffer need to be stored.